Italian Rice Ball Skillet is the the deconstructed version of Italian Rice Balls (arancini). Easy, gluten free, and zero chopping required!

+Start by cooking the rice.
 To a small pot with a tight fitting lid add long grain white rice, water, a drizzle extra virgin olive oil and big pinch salt.
-Bring to a simmer then place a lid on top, turn the heat to medium-low, and simmer for 10 minutes.
-Taste a spoonful of the rice, quickly putting the lid back on.
-If the rice is still a little crunchy add a couple additional Tablespoons of water then continue to simmer for 2 more minutes.
-If the rice is al dente, take the pot off the heat then let steam with the lid on for 5 minutes before fluffing.
+Bring to a simmer then place a lid on top, turn the heat to low, then simmer for 10-15 minutes or until the rice is tender.

-- Start with good rice.
+- Start with good quality rice.
 I only use Lundberg Family Farms rice.
 You are not going to get as tasty or fluffy rice with minute rice.

 - Don’t put your pot on a burner that’s much larger than the pot.
 This will not only cause spillovers but the water will evaporate faster then the rice can absorb it, causing unevenly cooked rice.

 Broil until the cheese is melted then scoop, serve, and devour!
-I hope you love this EASY, tasty twist on an Italian classic!
-Enjoy!

 More One Pan Recipes